aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 **Cease eye rubbing:** Rubbing your eyes is extremely detrimental to the keratoconic cornea and promotes progression, even in people with no other risk factors.
 [Lubricating eye drops](https://eyesolutions.com.au/collections/dry-eye-treatments/products/hylo-fresh) can help to stop this urge.
 Similarly, for patients with allergies and hayfever who are tempted to itch their eyes, anti-allergy eye drops including Cromo-Fresh can be used.

 **Bespoke contact lenses:** This includes [rigid gas permeable (RGP)](https://www.innovativeeyecare.com.au/what-we-do/gas-permeable-contact-lenses) and [scleral lenses](https://www.innovativeeyecare.com.au/what-we-do/scleral-contact-lenses).
-All optometrists at Innovative Eye Care have a strong background in keratoconus management and research, using [Innovative Contacts](http://innovativecontacts.com.au/) to design and produce rigid lenses for our patients.
+All optometrists at Innovative Eye Care have a strong background in keratoconus management and research, using [EyeSpace](https://www.eyespacelenses.com/) to design rigid lenses for our patients.
 It's important for keratoconic patients to be assessed and fitted by an experienced optometrist.
 Poorly fitting contact lenses have been shown to promote the progression of the disease in some individuals and can cause permanent vision loss through scarring.<sup>11,12</sup>

 ![](/uploads/kc-before-after-scleral.png)